Rhodes Scholarship (Great Britain)

 Who May Apply

-U.S. citizens who wish to study at the University of Oxford.
 Successful applicants tend to have at least a 3.8 GPA.
-Candidates are selected according to the criteria outlined in the will of Cecil B. Rhodes (In no particular order, these include: academic achievement, fondness for physical activity/excellence in sports, significant commitment to service and the welfare of others, demonstrated leadership skills).
+Candidates are selected according to the criteria outlined in the will of Cecil B. Rhodes.
+(In no particular order, these include: academic achievement, fondness for physical activity/excellence in sports, significant commitment to service and the welfare of others, demonstrated leadership skills).
 Applicants’ proposed courses of study must be available at Oxford.
 Through the years, Rhodes Scholars have pursued studies in all of the varied fields offered by the University of Oxford.

 Application Pool Description